 - Leave a gift in your will

-SunSmart app
+SunSmart Global UV app

-Our senses can’t detect the sun’s harmful UV rays, so it’s important to check the daily sun protection times for your location each day on the Cancer Council’s SunSmart app.
+Our senses can’t detect the sun’s harmful UV rays, so it’s important to check the daily sun protection times for your location each day on the Cancer Council’s SunSmart Global UV app.
 The app lets you know when you do and don’t need sun protection, making it easier than ever to be smart about your sun exposure all year.